-Type 94 6-Wheeled Truck was used in various front lines from the Nomonhan incident in 1939 until the end of the WWII.
+Type 94 6-Wheeled Truck was used in various front lines from the Nomonhan incident in 1939 until the end of WWII.
 It is said that the total number of production is 25,000.
 Considering the largest of the territory occupied by the Empire of Japan, I think that tens of thousands of trucks are not enough to supply.
 However, this is not the only truck, like the German army, they probably used a horse-drawn carriage heavily.

-It seems that Japan in this period was still in an undeveloped country regarding the automobile and the number of private tracks was also small.
-Also in this kit’s commentary, driving a car was like a special skill in Japan, and it’s not usual, even an airplane pilot, there were many pilots who have not a driving license.
+It seems that Japan in this period was still an undeveloped country regarding the automobile and the number of private tracks was also small.
+Also in this kit’s commentary, driving a car was like a special skill in Japan, and it’s not usual, even an airplane pilot, there were many pilots not have a driving license.
 The situation is quite different from our generation considering that we got a driving license at the age of 18.

-There will be many people who have heard the name of the Shumshu Island if you are interested in the history of the WWII.
+There will be many people who have heard the name of Shumshu Island if you are interested in the history of WWII.
 Just below the tip of the Kamchatka Peninsula when you check the location on the map, it is very far from Tokyo.
 It is a way of writing like a Japanese territory, but it was the former Japanese territory.